 - Cookie availability

 - First-party cookies are available to the domain that created it.
-A third-party cookie accessible on any website that load the third-party server’s code
+A third-party cookie is accessible on any website that loads the third-party server’s code.

 - Browser support/blocking

 - First-party cookies are supported by all browsers and can be blocked or deleted by the user.
 Third-party cookies are supported by all browsers, but many are blocking the creation of third-party cookies by default.
 Users are also taking matters into their own hands and deleting third-party cookies on their own.

 At a first glance, it may seem that everyone is using the same cookie banner on their website, but there are in fact five main models for cookie law consent.

 - What is Do Not Track?